Monk CLI Reference

 monk login

-Log in with your Monk account.
+Log in with your Monk account using email/password or social authentication providers.

 Usage: